Having a prenuptial agreement can give you and your partner clarity from the start, making the joining of your lives simpler.

 The most common reasons for having a prenup drawn up are:

 In many cases, having a prenuptial agreement makes perfect sense and can be seen as part of the process of joining lives with the person you love.

 Most of our clients who have entered into prenuptial agreements do so to gain:

-On how their financial affairs will be handled during the marriage.
-If drawn up correctly, a prenup can prove helpful for couples looking for complete transparency on how their finances will work during their marriage.
+A prenup can prove helpful for couples looking for complete transparency on how their finances will work during their marriage.